Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 The Port of Seattle will make sections of Terminal 46 available for trailers and equipment storage to support the Army’s operations, officials announced Saturday.

-Inslee described the Army health care workers as heroes Saturday and urged Washington residents to “be part of the 627” by staying home in accordance with an emergency order he issued Monday.
+Inslee described the Army health care workers as heroes Saturday and urged Washington residents to “be part of the 627” by staying home in accordance with the emergency order he issued Monday.
 En route to the Seattle news conference, “Frankly, there were way too many cars on I-5,” he said.

 “I want to ask Washingtonians to do something, which is to take a little picture out of the newspaper of a nurse,” the governor added.
 “Tape it to your dashboard and before you start your car look at that nurse and say, ‘Do I really want to put that person at risk?'” by leaving home.